-Five Books to Teach Your Children the Value of Money
+Teaching Your Children the Value of Money

 This classic story revisits an old friend many of us remember from childhood: Frances the Badger.
 After saving up her money to buy a blue china tea set, Frances is tricked by her friend into buying her old, used tea set.
 This story teaches children to really think before they buy a “bargain,” and also engages the age-old saying of “treat others as you would like to be treated.”

 This short story is a classic – and with good reason.
 It tells the story of a young husband and wife who each part with their prized possessions in order to buy the perfect gift for the other.
 It teaches the lesson that sometimes it’s better to give than to receive, and that love can sometimes be the greatest gift of all.

-The Giving Tree will tell your child how much more meaningful it is to give – even when it seems we have nothing left.
+The Giving Tree will tell your child how much more meaningful it is to give than receive – even when it seems we have nothing left.